alexheuris/sign-up/readme.md

 ## Running

 This step requires that the solution has been restored and published (see above).
 Ensure that docker has access to at least 4GB of RAM for the MSSQL container.
+Note also that the database takes ~15 seconds to initialise.

 From the project root, run:
 ```